ayyitsc9/nike-account-resetter/README.md

 A Note from Me
 -------
-You are not required to support me in any while but if you would like to do so I will list ways to below!
+You are not required to support me in any way but if you would like to do so I will list ways to below!
 Thank you everyone for giving my script a try and I hope you found it useful ♥ I'm just about to start diving into javascript and bot protection, if you would like to help/ mentor me feel free to dm! 👀😅

  If you would like to support me, you can do so by :
 - Following me on twitter https://twitter.com/ayyitsc9